faizan-m/faizan-m.github.io/projects.md

 * Create an interactive experience for an exposition at the end of class

 *Role:*
+* Developed digital circuits in VHDL and Lattice Radiant
-* Wrote VHDL and Arduino Code
+* Wrote Arduino Code to parse microphone signal

 *Technical Details:*
 * Recreated the popular game Flappy Bird in an FPGA using claps as the means to control the game (hence the name)
-* Used an Arduino Nano to interface with the microphone and detect claps due to technical difficulties with the ADC
+* Used an Arduino Nano to interface with the microphone and detect claps
 * Entire game logic and rendering is done within the FPGA using clocks, flip-flops, latches, multiplexers etc. in VHDL

 *Results:*
-* The code and the project report can be found [here](https://github.com/faizan-m/ClappyBird).
+* The code and the project report can be found [here](https://github.com/faizan-m/ClappyBird){:target="_blank"}
 * The video below demonstrates the system in action:
 <div>{%- include extensions/youtube.html id='YWPLAgdawzo' -%}</div>